 What Is Skin Purging?

-…and what makes skin purging different from a breakout?
-Before we get into this, I want to say dear friend, you are beautiful!
+And what makes skin purging different from a breakout?
+Before we get into this, I want to say, dear friend, you are beautiful.
 With or without spots, you are beautiful.
-It had to be said, because sometimes in the middle of a purge or breakout it’s oh so easy to forget.
-Trust me, I’ve been there!
-Now that you’ve remembered how jaw-dropingly gorgeous you are, let’s get to the science of skin purging.
+It had to be said because sometimes in the middle of a purge or breakout it’s oh so easy to forget.
+Trust me I’ve been there.
+Now that you’ve remembered how jaw-droppingly gorgeous you are, let’s get to the science of skin purging.

-Our technical term of the day, skin purging, is used to describe a quick increase in the number of spots you’d normally suffer from as a consequence of using a new skincare product.
+Our technical term of the day, skin purging, is used to describe a quick increase in the number of spots you’d normally get as a consequence of using a new skincare product.
 It’s most often described as your skin pushing out all the gunk that it has hiding – quickly.
-Gunk that would have come to the surface later, but by using this new skincare product you’ve brought later to now.
+Gunk that would have come to the surface later but by using this new skincare product you’ve brought later to now.

 Is Skin Purging Fact or Fiction?

-This my friend, is where science comes in really handy… and that’s exactly what we’re going to look at next.
+This my friend, is where science comes in real handy… and that’s exactly what we’re going to look at next.
 Can the concept of skin purging be supported by science?
-Does the science make sense for your skin type.
-Does it make sense for the ingredients in your new skincare pick?
+Does the science make sense?

 The Theory Behind Skin Purging

-Did you know if you have a significant change in your diet, you’re likely to see the effects in your hair and nails?
-You won’t see the effects over night, but you will see them over a couple of months.
+Did you know this?
+If you make a significant change in your diet, you’re likely to see the effects in your hair and nails?
+You won’t see the effects overnight but you will see them over a couple of months.
 That’s because your hair and nails are growing steadily underneath the surface.
 They have roots hidden away where you can’t yet see them.
-When you make a change, your roots quickly enjoy the benefit and over time their new beauty reveals itself.
+When you make a change, your roots quickly enjoy the benefit and overtime their new beauty reveals itself.

 The foundations of your spots are laid well before any visible sign of them is to be seen.
-When you do see a spot in the form of an angry red cyst or white-headed bulge you’re really just seeing the final stage of a spots life.
+When you do see a spot in the form of an angry red cyst or white-headed bulge.
+What you’re really seeing is just the final stage of a spots life.
 The first stages begin far below the surface.

 It goes a little like this;